-The Company's products are targeted at both the residential and non-residential (including retail, commercial, public sector and industrial) construction sectors.
-As a result, demand is dependent on activity levels which may vary by sector and is subject to the usual drivers of construction activity (i.e. general economic conditions and volatility, Brexit, pandemics, political uncertainty, interest rates, business / consumer confidence levels, unemployment, population growth).
-While construction markets are inherently cyclical, changing building and environmental regulations continue to act as an underlying positive structural trend for demand for many of the Company's products.
+The Company's products are targeted at both the residential and non-residential (including retail, commercial, public sector and high rise offices) construction sectors.
+As a result, demand is dependent on activity levels which may vary by sector and is subject to the usual drivers of construction activity (i.e. general economic conditions and volatility, Brexit, pandemics, political uncertainty and wars in some regions, interest rates, business/consumer confidence levels, supply chain disruption, unemployment and population growth).
+While construction markets are inherently cyclical, changing building and environmental regulations continue to act as an underlying positive structural trend in demand for many of the Company's products.